(Blood Clot in the Lung)

 - chest pain,

 - If not treated promptly, pulmonary embolism may lead to sudden death.

 - The diagnosis of pulmonary embolism may be difficult to make, and is often missed.
 Diagnostic strategies need to be individualized to each patient and situation.

-- Anticoagulation is the treatment of choice for pulmonary embolism and the patient may be required to continue treatment for months.
+- Anticoagulation medication is the treatment for pulmonary embolism, and the patient may be required to continue treatment for months.

 - Prevention is the best treatment for pulmonary embolism, which can be accomplished by minimizing the risk factors for deep vein thrombosis (DVT).

 The lungs are a pair of organs in the chest that are primarily responsible for the exchange of oxygen and carbon dioxide between the air we breathe and blood.
 The lung is composed of clusters of small air sacs (alveoli) divided by thin, elastic walls (membranes).
 Capillaries, the tiniest of blood vessels, run within these membranes between the alveoli and allow blood and air to come near each other.
 The distance between the air in the lungs and the blood in the capillaries is very small, and this allows molecules of oxygen and carbon dioxide to transfer across the membranes.

 The exchange of the air between the lungs and blood are through the arterial and venous system.
 Arteries and veins both carry and move blood throughout the body, but the process for each is very different.